Maine Coon Cat UK: Complete Guide to the Gentle Giant Loved by Families

 4. Grooming & Care

-The grooming and care of the Maine Coon may look intimidating at first because of their long, luxurious coat — but in reality, this breed is surprisingly easy to manage.
-Their fur is designed by nature, not by selective breeding, which means it behaves differently from the heavy, cotton-like coats of other long-haired cats.
+The Maine Coon grooming routine may look intimidating at first because of their long, luxurious coat — but in reality, this breed is surprisingly easy to manage.
+Their fur is designed by nature, which means it behaves very differently from the heavy, cotton-like coats of other long-haired cats.

 Their coat has a gentle silkiness to it, falling naturally and rarely forming hard tangles.
 Still, a little regular grooming keeps them healthy, clean, and comfortable.